 Hosted by the much-loved Australian arts icon Robyn Archer, The Coming Back Out Ball was presented at the Melbourne Town Hall as a premiere event of the 2017 Victorian Seniors Festival in association with the 3rd National LGBTI Ageing and Aged Care Conference.
-Created and produced by All The Queens Men, this night-of-nights will blend showbiz bells and whistles, community celebration, heartfelt story telling, dinner and dancing.
+Created and produced by All The Queens Men, this night-of-nights blended showbiz bells and whistles, community celebration, heartfelt story telling, dinner and dancing.

-This spectacular evening was free for LGBTI elders 65+; each guest will receive dinner and drinks, with entertainment by leading LGBTI performers including Robyn Archer, Carlotta, Deborah Cheetham, Toni Lalich, Gerry Connolly and Lois Weaver supported by an orchestra conducted by Kathleen McGuire.
+This spectacular evening was free for LGBTI elders 65+; each guest received a three course dinner, drinks, and entertainment by leading LGBTI performers including Robyn Archer, Carlotta, Deborah Cheetham, Toni Lalich, Gerry Connolly and Lois Weaver (amongst many others) supported by The Coming Back Out Orchestra conducted by Kathleen McGuire.

-The Coming Back Out Ball is inspired by pioneering research revealing that some LGBTI elders conceal their sexual orientation or gender identity when they access aged care services – because they believe they are not safe.
+The Coming Back Out Ball was inspired by research revealing that some LGBTI elders conceal their sexual orientation or gender identity when they access aged care services – because they believe they are not safe.
 With so much change over the course of their lifetime, some LGBTI elders have lived through a period when being LGBTI could result in imprisonment, enforced medical ‘cures’, loss of employment and rejection by family and friends.
 For this generation, the first to fight for equality, impending old age may mean going back into the closet, or the risk of being deprived companionship or quality care when they need it most.